openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `[]`
 **Changeable:** No

-This property, which describes the model of the subgrid, has an effect only if the subGrid property is set to true.
+This property, which describes the model of the subgrid, has an effect only if the `subGrid` property is set to `true`.
 It is an array in which we describe the column model for the subgrid data.
 For more information see Subgrid.

 ### `subGridType`
 **Type:** mixed